scipioa/gs-api-examples/README.md

 # gs-api-examples

-Examples to upload and download using GS-api
+Examples to upload and download images using the Grand Shooting API

 ## Installation
 Get an API key here: https://account.grand-shooting.com/team-management/api#apikeys